 Forced Catheterization Spurs Lawsuits in South Dakota

 SIOUX FALLS, S.D.
-(CN) – South Dakota’s state-sanctioned usage of forced catheterization – a process to gather urine from citizens not voluntarily submitting samples – is unconstitutional, two lawsuits filed in federal court claim.
+(CN) – South Dakota’s state-sanctioned usage of forced catheterization – a process to gather urine from citizens not voluntarily submitting samples – is unconstitutional, two federal complaints claim.

-Plaintiffs in the cases, filed by the American Civil Liberties Union and Rapid City attorney James Leach, include four men, one woman, and a 3-year-old boy.
+Plaintiffs in the cases, filed by the American Civil Liberties Union and Rapid City attorney James Leach, include four men, one woman and a 3-year-old boy.

-“As far as we know, no state has forcibly catheterized a child,” said Jennifer Petersen, communications associate with the state’s ACLU chapter, in an interview.
+“As far as we know, no state has forcibly catheterized a child,” ACLU spokeswoman Jennifer Petersen said in an interview.
 “That’s what makes South Dakota unique.”

-Thursday’s lawsuits, stemmed in part by reporting from local newspaper The Argus Leader in April, claim law enforcement – and in one instance, the state’s Department of Social Services – are too quick to use a technique that can cause long-term physical and psychological damage.
+Thursday’s lawsuits claim that law enforcement – and in one instance, the state’s Department of Social Services – are too quick to use a technique that can cause long-term physical and psychological damage.

-The lawsuits cited evidence from the newspaper’s reporting, including quotes from an interview with South Dakota Attorney General Marty Jackley.
+Relying in part on the April reporting of local newspaper The Argus Leader, the lawsuits quote from an interview with South Dakota Attorney General Marty Jackley.

 “[A]gents would only pursue forced urine samples in ‘exceptional’ circumstances,” Jackley said, as quoted in one of the lawsuits, “such as fatal vehicular homicide case in which drugs are suspected to be a factor.”